pratyooshkashyap/fts-capitals-policy/readme.md

 ## Exploring the Relationship among Stocks of Community Wealth, State Farm to School Policies, and the Intensity of Farm to School Activities
 Pratyoosh Kashyap, Becca B.R.
-Jablonski, Allie Bauman Colorado State University
+Jablonski, and Allie Bauman at Colorado State University

 **Repository**